-2022 2021
+2023 2022

-Air transportation cost \$ 19,596,111 17,523,994
+Air freight forwarding \$ 11,187,523 19,596,111

-Ocean transportation cost 13,556,488 13,784,519
+Ocean freight forwarding 5,500,605 13,556,488

-Other cost - 2,081,230 1,856,078
+Other cost 1,557,525 2,081,230

-\$ 35,233,829 33,164,591
+\$ 18,245,653 35,233,829

-(q) Employee compensation and directors' and supervisors' remuneration
+(r) Employee compensation and directors' and supervisors' remuneration

-In accordance with the Company's articles, DIMTW should contribute no less than 5% of the profit as employee compensation and less than 5% as directors' and supervisors' remuneration when it has realized profit for the year.
+In accordance with the Company's articles, it should contribute no less than 5% of the profit as employee compensation and higher than 5% as directors' and supervisors' remuneration when it has realized profit for the year.
 The revision to the Company's articles has been approved by the Company's shareholders' meeting on June 8, 2022, and the directors' and supervisors' remuneration was replaced by directors' remuneration.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.
 The payment for director and supervisors' remuneration must be in the form of cash.

-For the years ended December 31, 2022 and 2021, the Company estimated its employees' compensation were \$147,501 thousand and \$145,689 thousand, respectively, and the estimated amounts of directors' and supervisors' remuneration were \$42,071 thousand and \$41,625 thousand, respectively.
+For the years ended December 31, 2023 and 2022, the Company estimated its employees' compensation were \$60,984 thousand and \$147,501 thousand, respectively, and the estimated amounts of directors' and supervisors' remuneration were \$15,942 thousand and \$42,071 thousand, respectively.
 The estimated amounts mentioned above are calculated as the net profit before tax, excluding employee compensation and directors' and supervisors' remuneration, of each period multiplied by the percentage of employee compensation and directors' and supervisors' remuneration as specified in the Company's articles.
-The estimations are recorded under operating expenses in 2022 and 2021.
+The estimations are recorded under operating expenses in 2023 and 2022.
 The information mentioned above can be accessed on the Market Observation Post System.
-There were no differences between the actual amounts of remuneration to employees, directors and supervisors distributed for the years 2022 and 2021, and the estimated amounts in the financial statements.
+There were no differences between the actual amounts of remuneration to employees, directors and supervisors distributed for the years 2023 and 2022, and the estimated amounts in the financial statements.

-(r) Non-operating income and expenses
+(s) Non-operating income and expenses